 One version used in minimally-invasive hernia surgeries had high failure rates.
 In 2016, Ethicon removed that version from the global market.

-Ethicon’s 2017 product catalog showed the company still marketed a Physiomesh version for open hernia repairs.
+Ethicon’s 2017 product catalog showed that the company still marketed a Physiomesh version for open hernia repairs.
 Open repairs are traditional surgery techniques.

 Physiomesh is a coated surgical mesh used in hernia repairs.
 The mesh is made from polypropylene, a type of plastic.
 It is sandwiched between two thick synthetic film layers.
 The patient’s body absorbs the laminated film coating over time.

-Wilson and Peterson, LLP funds Drugwatch because it supports the organization's mission to keep people safe from dangerous drugs and medical devices.(844) 807-8916
+Drugwatch's trusted legal partners support the organization's mission to keep people safe from dangerous drugs and medical devices.
+For more information, visit our partners page.